-Financial liabilities are classified as either FVTPL or other financial liabilities.
+Financial liabilities are classified as either FVTPL or amortized cost.
 Financial liabilities classified as FVTPL are measured at fair value with unrealized gains and losses recognized in the Statement of Operations, Comprehensive Loss and Deficit unless the change in fair value is attributable to changes in credit risk in which case the change is reported in other comprehensive income.
-Other financial liabilities, including borrowings, are initially measured at fair value and subsequently measured at amortized cost using the effective interest rate method.
+Financial liabilities reported at amortized cost, including borrowings, are initially measured at fair value and subsequently measured at amortized cost using the effective interest rate method.

 Financial liabilities consist of accounts payable and accrued liabilities.
-Accounts payable and accrued liabilities are initially recognized at fair value and classified as other financial liabilities, and subsequently measured at amortized cost.
+Accounts payable and accrued liabilities are initially recognized at fair value and classified as amortized cost, and subsequently measured at amortized cost.